rolczynski/Explainable-Sentiment-Analysis/article/article.md

 professor = absa.Professor(reference_recognizer=recognizer)
 ````

-The good practice is gradually increasing model complexity in response to demands.
+Good practice is to gradually increase model complexity in response to demands.
-Because the reference recognition is a side problem right now,
+Because the reference recognition is a side problem right now, we can simplify the task
-we simplify the task and propose the aux. model `BasicReferenceRecognizer` that only checks
+and propose the aux. model `BasicReferenceRecognizer`.
-if an aspect is clearly mentioned in a text
+This only checks if an aspect is clearly mentioned in a text (details [here]).
-(details [here]).
 Even if the table below confirms an improvement, note that this is a simple test case.
 We encourage you, especially if it concerns your business, to construct more challenging tests
 wherein aspect mentions are more implicit.